-Risk of incurring sanctions or measures for non-compliance with environmental regulations
+Risk of incurring sanctions or measures for non-compliance with environmental regulations mitigating this risk through constant monitoring activities, carried out by the network design managers and the legal department.

-This risk is understood as the risk of non-compliance with the regulations in force concerning electromagnetic and/or acoustic emissions, environmental protection, location of posts and town planning.
+This risk is understood as the risk of noncompliance with the regulations in force concerning electromagnetic and/or acoustic emissions, environmental protection, location of posts and town planning.